Lotte Wubben-Moy: Return to Arsenal

 Following three seasons with UNC, Wubben-Moy returned to Arsenal, signing a professional contract on 11 September 2020.

 Wubben-Moy scored her first goal for Arsenal on 11 October 2020 against Brighton and Hove Albion after coming on as a substitute in a 5–0 victory.

-On 19 March 2021 Wubben-Moy would score her second goal for Arsenal against Manchester United in a game that would finish 2–0; she would go on to win player of the match.
+On 19 March 2021, Wubben-Moy scored her second goal for Arsenal against Manchester United in a game that finished 2–0; she went on to win player of the match.
 At the end of March she was named Barclays WSL Player of the Month.

+Wubben-Moy was named Player of the Season for the 2023–24 season, ahead of Stina Blackstenius and Alessia Russo.

+In April 2025, Wubben-Moy signed a new three year deal with Arsenal.

 International career

 Wubben-Moy captained the England under-17 team during the 2016 FIFA U-17 Women's World Cup as the team reached the quarter-finals.
 Later that year she also captained England at the 2016 UEFA Women's Under-17 Championship, leading them to a third-place finish.

 On 23 February 2021, Wubben-Moy made her international debut against Northern Ireland, coming on as a second half substitution for fellow Arsenal player Leah Williamson in a match that would end 6–0 to England.
 On 27 May 2021, she was named as a reserve player for the Great Britain women's Olympic football team at the 2020 Summer Olympics.
 In June 2022, Wubben-Moy was included in the England squad which won the UEFA Women's Euro 2022.

+In April 2023, Wubben-Moy was part of the England squad that won the 2023 Women's Finalissima against Brazil.
+On 31 May 2023, Wubben-Moy was named to the squad for the 2023 FIFA Women's World Cup in July 2023.

+She scored her first international goal on 27 February 2024 during a 5–1 friendly victory against Italy.
+In May 2024, Lotte was forced to withdraw from the upcoming Euro 2025 qualifiers, due to a foot injury.
+After replacing Millie Bright in the squad prior to the tournament, Wubben-Moy was named to the squad which won UEFA Women's Euro 2025.
+She was an unused substitute in the tournament's final, as England beat Spain 1-1 (3-1 on penalties).

+Activism

+After celebrating winning the Euros in Trafalgar Square, Wubben-Moy spoke to the England captain Leah Williamson about writing an open letter to the two UK prime ministerial candidates asking for equal access to football for girls.
+The team appreciated the idea, and the resulting letter was signed by all 23 members of the Euros squad.
+On 8 March 2023, to coincide with International Women's Day, the UK government announced that it would meet the team's requests: that schools would deliver a minimum of two hours of physical education per week and ensure that girls have equal access to all school sport, including football.